-A hiring a private charter tour to tour around Mt.
-Fuji is perfect for families or group of friends!
-These private tours can be a CHEAPER option as you can divide the costs among you.
+Hiring a private charter tour to tour around Mt.
+Fuji is perfect for families or groups of friends!
+These private tours can be a CHEAPER option as you can divide the costs among yourself.

 Best Private Day Tours to Mt.
 Fuji and its surrounding areas

 All private tours below are conducted by Tokyo Star Agency, a reputable travel agency in Japan known for its top-notch tour guides.
 But they only accept booking through Veltra.

 This tour is known for having professional (and very enthusiastic) tour guides who only deliver the best experience to their guests.
 It is very straightforward and consists of a jaunt to Mt.
 Fuji 5th Station, Lake Kawaguchi, and Hakone.